 Examples of volunteering opportunities include:

-- Co-curriculum opportunities including BP Student Tutoring, Careers Reps as well as a range of other roles recognised by the STAR Award.
+- Co-curriculum opportunities including BP Student Tutoring, Careers Service Ambassadors as well as a range of other roles recognised by the STAR Award.

 - AUSA Volunteering: including Class Representatives or volunteer roles with local charities.

 - Voluntary Services Aberdeen: more local volunteering opportunities.

 - UK wide voluntary opportunities: a wide range of charities and NGO’s advertise voluntary roles throughout the UK.
 Some of these are linked from our resources section.
 However this is not an exhaustive list.
 Research organisations you are passionate about and find out what you can do.

 - International voluntary opportunities: for many students, volunteering abroad is an attractive option.
 Whilst there are some great opportunities out there it is important to do your research and consider the cost implications, as well as any ethical issues.
 View our resources on international volunteering.